 \subsection{Medical Text Understanding}

-Automated medical text understanding plays a critical role in improving clinical decision-making and healthcare analytics.
-Early approaches relied on rule-based systems and traditional machine learning models, such as conditional random fields and support vector machines, which required extensive domain expertise and manual feature engineering.
-The rise of deep learning brought significant advancements, with CNNs and RNNs excelling in tasks like clinical text classification and named entity recognition.

-Transformer-based models, such as BERT~\cite{devlin2019bert} and its domain-specific adaptations like ClinicalBERT~\cite{huang2019clinicalbert} and BioBERT~\cite{lee2020biobert}, have further advanced medical NLP by leveraging large-scale pretraining on biomedical corpora to capture domain-specific semantics.
-While effective, these models often treat all training samples equally, limiting their ability to handle rare or complex cases.
-TACL addresses this limitation by introducing a curriculum-based training strategy, enabling models to progressively learn from simpler to more complex cases and improving generalization.
+Early rule-based approaches and traditional machine learning models required extensive feature engineering.
+Deep learning, including CNNs, RNNs, and transformer-based models like BERT~\cite{devlin2019bert}, ClinicalBERT~\cite{huang2019clinicalbert}, and BioBERT~\cite{lee2020biobert}, improved medical NLP by leveraging pretraining on biomedical corpora.
+However, these models treat all samples equally, limiting their effectiveness on rare or complex cases.
+TACL addresses this by integrating curriculum learning to progressively train on simpler to harder cases, improving performance and generalization.

-Datasets like MIMIC-III~\cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2020mimic} have been instrumental in advancing medical NLP, supporting tasks such as ICD coding and clinical risk prediction.
-However, the variability and complexity of these datasets highlight the need for adaptive frameworks like TACL to effectively handle heterogeneous and challenging data distributions.
+Datasets like MIMIC-III~\cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2020mimic} highlight the variability in medical data, demonstrating the need for adaptive frameworks like TACL to handle heterogeneous and complex distributions.